umddb/cmsc424-spring2020/project3/README.md

 Your task to write a JDBC program **that will take in JSON updates and insert appropriate data into the database.**
 Two types of updates should be supported:
-- New `event', where information about a new event is provided, in the following format.
+- New `event`, where information about a new event is provided, in the following format.
 You can assume that the foreign key reference is to one of the two olympics, eventtype is one of "ATH" or "SWI", and all the other fields are valid.
 ```
 { "newevent":
 	{